Continuity Equation in Electromagnetism For Current Density

 Thumbnail

-Derivation of Continuity Equation for Charges
+Derivation of Continuity Equation For Charge and Current Density

 Lets derive the continuity equation for electric charges.
 If you are just searching for it, this is what it looks like:

-ρt=j,\frac{\partial \rho}{\partial t} = - \nabla \cdot \vec{j},
+ρt=j, \frac{\partial \rho}{\partial t} = - \nabla \cdot \vec{j},

 where ρ\rho is the charge density and j\vec{j} is the current density (current divided by an area).
 Lets get a few things straight first.
 When we say the charge is conserved we are talking about the charge in an arbitrary volume.
 Additional charge can not be created from some sort of source inside the volume.
 The only way to change the charge is a flow of new charges from outside the volume, that would be our j\vec{j}.
 So lets observe an infinitesimal surface element dSd \vec{S} on the surface of our volume.
 The surface element is vector that is normal to the surface.
 So the infinitesimal charge dqd q that passes through the surface element can be written as:

-dq=jdSdt.dq = \vec{j} \cdot d \vec{S} dt.
+dq=jdSdt. dq = \vec{j} \cdot d \vec{S} dt.

 We'll use this expression later.
 The total charge qq for the whole volume VV can be written as:

-q=VρdV,q = \int_V \rho dV,
+q=VρdV, q = \int_V \rho dV,

 where earlier mentioned ρ\rho is the charge density for the volume.
 We can now use the conservation of charge and look at the change of the charge through time and flux of charge through the volume's surface V\partial V. So we have two expressions, firstly:

-dqdt=VρtdV,\frac{dq}{dt} = \int_V \frac{\partial \rho}{\partial t} dV,
+dqdt=VρtdV, \frac{dq}{dt} = \int_V \frac{\partial \rho}{\partial t} dV,

 which is just the derivative of the total charge for the volume.
 Secondly, we have:

-dqdt=VjdS,\frac{dq}{dt} = - \int_{\partial V} \vec{j} \cdot d \vec{S},
+dqdt=VjdS, \frac{dq}{dt} = - \int_{\partial V} \vec{j} \cdot d \vec{S},

 which uses the expression for the charge through a surface element.
 The reason for the minus sign is because we are calculating the inflow of charges but the surface element vector is pointing outwards from the volume and we have to counteract that.
 We are almost at our sought after expression but we'll have to use one more trick, the divergence theorem aka Guass's theorem which states:

-VFdV=VFdS,\int_V \nabla \cdot \vec{F} dV = \int_{\partial V} \vec{F} \cdot d \vec{S},
+VFdV=VFdS, \int_V \nabla \cdot \vec{F} dV = \int_{\partial V} \vec{F} \cdot d \vec{S},

 which fits perfectly with our charge flux expression:

-VjdS=VjdV.- \int_{\partial V} \vec{j} \cdot d \vec{S} = - \int_V \nabla \cdot \vec{j} dV.
+VjdS=VjdV. - \int_{\partial V} \vec{j} \cdot d \vec{S} = - \int_V \nabla \cdot \vec{j} dV.

 So now we have:

-dqdt=VρtdV=VjdV.\frac{dq}{dt} = \int_V \frac{\partial \rho}{\partial t} dV = - \int_V \nabla \cdot \vec{j} dV.
+dqdt=VρtdV=VjdV. \frac{dq}{dt} = \int_V \frac{\partial \rho}{\partial t} dV = - \int_V \nabla \cdot \vec{j} dV.

 As you can see we have two expression with a volume integral for the volume VV.
 So we can remove the integral and we finally get our continuity equation for electric charges:

-ρt=j.\frac{\partial \rho}{\partial t} = - \nabla \cdot \vec{j}.
+ρt=j. \frac{\partial \rho}{\partial t} = - \nabla \cdot \vec{j}.

 Now lets see how the continuity equation looks in different coordinate systems.